ciacob/global-menu-library/README.md

 The Global Menu Library is a versatile utility designed to streamline the creation and management of menus within Adobe AIR applications, offering a unified approach for both macOS (NativeApplication menus) and Windows (NativeWindow menus).
 This library abstracts the platform-specific differences, allowing developers to define menus in a consistent format across operating systems.

 ## Features
-* __Unified Menu Definition__: Define menus using a JSON structure that is consistent across macOS and Windows.
+* __Unified Menu Definition__: Define menus using a JSON/Object structure that is consistent across macOS and Windows.
 * __Dynamic Menu Updates__: Easily enable/disable menu items and update labels on the fly, enhancing interactivity.
 * __Event Handling__: Dispatch custom events upon menu item selection for seamless integration with application logic.